 However, any of these degrees could result in more income for teachers.
 On average, in 2011-2012, educators with a master's degree earned nearly $10,000 more in base pay compared to those with a bachelor's degree.
 That's according to the latest data available from the National Center for Education Statistics.

 Another reason teachers often earn a master's degree is to establish themselves as an expert in a particular subject or grade level.
-As schools grapple with state testing requirements and mandates to have highly qualified teachers, those with a master's degree may find they are in greater demand.
+As schools grapple with state testing requirements and mandates to have highly qualified teachers, those with a master's degree may find they are in better demand.

 How Do You Enroll in an Online Master's Degree Program?